usnistgov/800-63-3/sp800-63-3/sec3_definitions.md

 #### Identity Provider (IdP)

-The party that manages the subscriber’s primary authentication credentials and issues assertions derived from those credentials.
+The party that manages the subscriber's primary authentication credentials and issues assertions derived from those credentials.
 This is commonly the CSP as discussed within this document suite.

 #### Memorized Secret
 A type of authenticator consisting of a character string that is intended to be memorized or memorable by the subscriber, permitting the subscriber to demonstrate *something they know* as part of an authentication process.